CCD: Continual Consistency Diffusion for Lifelong Generative Modeling: Visualizations

 In this section, we present the visualizations of samples generated for the first task across all datasets at the final training stage.
 All results are sampled based on class labels and produced using a model trained with a buffer size of 5120, ensuring a fair and unbiased comparison.

-We conduct comprehensive evaluations across four continual generation benchmarks (MNIST, CIFAR100, Flowers102, and CUB200) to assess the effectiveness of our approach in retaining generative knowledge across tasks.
-On MNIST (Fig.~\ref{fig:comparison_mnist}), we observe that standard buffer-based baselines such as ER and A-GEM suffer from severe forgetting: they completely lose the ability to generate digits from the first task, including digits 0 and 1.
+We conduct comprehensive evaluations across five continual generation benchmarks (MNIST-5T, OxfordPets-5T, CIFAR100-10T, Flowers102-10T, and CUB200-10T) to assess the effectiveness of our approach in retaining generative knowledge across tasks.
+On MNIST-5T (Figure.~\ref{fig:comparison_mnist}), we observe that standard buffer-based baselines such as ER and A-GEM suffer from severe forgetting: they completely lose the ability to generate digits from the first task, including digits 0 and 1.
 In contrast, our method successfully reconstructs digit 0, evidencing improved knowledge retention.
-Nonetheless, the failure to accurately reproduce digit 1 suggests that catastrophic forgetting still persists, highlighting the need for more principled strategies for generative memory consolidation.
+Nonetheless, the failure to accurately reproduce digit 1 suggests that GCF still persists, highlighting the need for more principled strategies for generative memory consolidation.

+On the OxfordPets-5T dataset (Figure~\ref{fig:comparison_pets}), our method demonstrates clear improvements over both ER and A-GEM.
+The samples produced by ER and A-GEM suffer from significant distortions and blurring, particularly evident in columns 2–5, where the cats' faces often appear grotesquely warped and nearly unrecognizable.
+In contrast, our approach markedly reduces these artifacts, yielding substantially more realistic reconstructions.
+However, some residual imperfections in fine-grained details remain, suggesting that there is still considerable room for further enhancement.

-On the more complex CIFAR100 dataset (Fig.~\ref{fig:comparison_cifar}), all compared methods, including ours, fail to retain generative knowledge from the initial task.
-This failure can be attributed to the minimal overlap in semantic content across tasks, making cross-task knowledge retention particularly challenging.
+On the more complex CIFAR100-10T dataset (Figure.~\ref{fig:comparison_cifar}), all compared methods, including ours, fail to retain generative knowledge from the initial task.
+This failure can be attributed to the minimal overlap in semantic content across tasks, making cross-task knowledge retention challenging.
 These results underscore a key limitation of current approaches, including ours: the reliance on shared structural information for knowledge retention.
 In scenarios where such structure is absent, task interference remains severe.
 This raises an important open question, how can we effectively preserve and transfer independent, task-specific knowledge without impeding the acquisition of new information?